ChrisThinkful/Rock-Paper-Scissors/README.md

 # Warrior Wizard Ranger

-This is a reimagining of a favorite childhood hame.
+This is a reimagining of a favorite childhood game.
 Rather than choose between Rock, Paper or Scissors, you instead choose a fantasy combat style!
 Choose between the mighty warrior, the powerful wizard, or the cunning ranger

 ## Current and future iterations